bnkfick/Constructor-Word-Guess/README.md

 * Each underscore represents a letter in the word answer

 ##### The player is then prompted for guesses
-* The player input is validate for a single alphabetic character with a regular expression
+* The player input is validated for a single alphabetic character with a regular expression
 ```javascript
 if (/^[A-Za-z]{1}$/.test(letter)) return true;
 ```
 * White space is removed from the player input
-* The player input test against the CORRECT and INCORRECT guesses is CASE INSENSITIVE
+* The player input tests against the CORRECT and INCORRECT guesses are CASE INSENSITIVE
 * Player can only guess a letter once.
 The game will let you know if you guess the same letter and also show a list of your already guessed incorrect letters and redisplay the word answer with underscores/correct letters.
 * If the player guesses right, the letter is revealed.
 * If guess is wrong, 'guesses left' will be reduced by one(1).